Bachelor of Science in Computer Science

 A minor in computer science can open up opportunities for employment in the software development industry, but also in many areas including healthcare, business, science, medicine, graphics, utilities and education.
 Courses will teach theory, problem-solving skills and to program.

 This is a sample plan intended for informational purposes only.
-Students will work with their OSU academic advisor to create degree plan that works best for each computer science student.
+Students will work with their OSU academic advisor to create degree plan that works best for each student based around unique interests, goals and transfer work.